AutomationPanda/visual-testing-with-cypress/tutorial/6-checking-elements.md

 Save the changes, and run the test one more time to make sure everything is good:

 ![Passing results for both element snapshots](images/chapter6/both-element-snapshots.png)

+When writing assertions, be thoughtful about *what* you want to check.
+Sometimes, it's good to capture a whole window, while other times, it's better to capture a region on the window.